Gradients, parallelism, and variance of quantum estimates

 where $S_{\chi}$ is the reflection operator that switches the sign of the state if the state is equal to the target, i.e., the state $ \sqrt{p} \ket{1} \ket{\psi_{1}}$ in Eq.~\eqref{eq:AEst} (also known as the \textit{good} state) \cite{Brassard2002, Suzuki2020} and the operator $S_0$ flips the sign of the zero state.
 Generally, the routine for AE is defined for pure states and not for mixed inputs, such as those used in DQC1 (Deterministic Quantum Computation with one clean qubit \cite{Knill1998}), a quantum complexity class which is closely related to LCU circuits -- see also Fig.~\ref{fig:dqc1-rev} (a) and (b) and Appendix \ref{sec:samplingtraces} for a discussion about DQC1.
 However, the routine that generates the mixed state can be expressed as tracing out a pure state of higher dimensionality than the one considered as input to the sampling circuit.
 As a result, to apply AE to one of our problems, we have to consider the entire algorithm, the one that generates the mixed state and the one that generates the state in Eq.~\eqref{eq:U_aest}.
 As an example and as described in Ref.~\cite{Khatri2019}, the $n$-qubit maximally mixed state $\rho = \frac{\mathbb{I}}{d}$ can be generated by creating a $2n$-qubit pure state

 and tracing out one of the $n$-qubit subsystems.
-So the $(n+1)$-qubit DQC1 circuit can be written as a $(2n + 1)$-qubit circuit by including the generation of the mixed state in its original routine. \\ If we consider NISQ circuits, which are not fault-tolerant, we quickly realize that the depth of the Grover's algorithm, which lies at the core of the AE routine, cannot be easily implemented on such circuits.
+So the $(n+1)$-qubit DQC1 circuit can be written as a $(2n + 1)$-qubit circuit by including the generation of the mixed state in its original routine.

+If we consider NISQ circuits, which are not fault-tolerant, we quickly realize that the depth of the Grover's algorithm, which lies at the core of the AE routine, cannot be easily implemented on such circuits.
 However, alternative versions of AE can be potentially applied on noisy quantum devices \cite{Suzuki2020, Grinko2021, Plekhanov2022variationalquantum}.
 AE can be used to estimate means of data sampled from arbitrary distributions \cite{Shyamsundar2021} and has a potentially vast range of industry-relevant applications, e.g., in finance.
-In this context, it can be used to sample quadratically faster from stochastic processes \cite{Stamatopoulos2020optionpricingusing}.
+In this context, it can also be used to sample quadratically faster from stochastic processes \cite{Stamatopoulos2020optionpricingusing}.